DarkShadow44/resourcehighlighter-dark/README.md

 The menu displays every vanilla and modded resource available in your game.
 Each row shows you the ore (or fluid) produced and a list of machines capable of mining it.
 Choose which resources you want to find by clicking on the boxes beside them.
-The mod will place a treasure box beside every resource patch that your team is able to see.
+The mod will place a label for every resource patch that your team is able to see.
-When you're finished, close the menu by clicking the 'X' or by pressing SHIFT + H.  The treasure boxes will disappear.
+When you're finished, close the menu by clicking the 'X' or by pressing SHIFT + H.  The labels will disappear.
 Click 'All' to check all boxes.
 Click 'None' to uncheck all boxes.
-Click 'Refresh' to update the treasure boxes after revealing more of the map or changing the settings (A refresh also happens automatically each time you open the menu or make a new selection.)
+Click 'Refresh' to update the labels after revealing more of the map or changing the settings (A refresh also happens automatically each time you open the menu or make a new selection.)

 Limitations
 ===========

-1. Each person on your team will see your treasure boxes in addition to their own.
+1. Each person on your team will see your labels in addition to their own.
 This is an unfortunate limitation of the Factorio API (add_chart_tag() accepts a force parameter, not a player parameter.)

 2. The mod is unaware of changes to resources made by other mods such as Ore Eraser.
-If you erase a resource patch and open Resource Highlighter, a treasure box will still appear beside it.
+If you erase a resource patch and open Resource Highlighter, a label box will still appear on it.
 To work around the problem, use the /rh_rescan console command.
 Typing /rh_rescan in the console will reset the mod's internal data and rescan every chunk for every resource.